rtoal/ple/python/README.md

 ## About Python

 Python is a powerful and expressive programming language that “lets you work quickly and integrate systems more effectively.”
+It was created by Guido van Rossum and first released in 1991.
+Python is widely used in industry and academia, and is particularly popular in the scientific community for data analysis and machine learning.
+Python is also a popular choice for web development, and is the implementation language for popular web frameworks like Django and Flask.

 ## Python Resources